-After the whale experience it was now time to continue our journey towards south and Big Sur.
+After the whale experience it was now time to continue our journey south to Big Sur and on.

 Californian windmill, US Highway 1

-So these were my top picks of the things to do in Monterey and Carmel in the Central California.
-Hope the article was useful to you and if you want to read more on California you can find my other California posts here:
+So these were my top picks of the things to do in Monterey and Carmel in Central California.
+Hope the article was useful to you and if you want to read more about California you will find my other California posts here: